microsoft/DPSDA/README.md

 # Private Evolution: Differentially Private Synthetic Data via Foundation Model APIs

 This repo is a Python library to **generate differentially private (DP) synthetic data without the need of any ML model training**.
-It is based on the following papers that proposed a new DP synthetic data framework that only utilizes the blackbox inference APIs of foundation models (e.g., Stable Diffusion, GPT models).
+It is based on the following papers that proposed **Private Evolution (PE)**, a new DP synthetic data framework that only utilizes the blackbox inference APIs of foundation models (e.g., Stable Diffusion, GPT models).

 * **Differentially Private Synthetic Data via Foundation Model APIs 1: Images**
     [[paper (ICLR 2024)]](https://openreview.net/forum?id=YEhQs8POIo) [[paper (arxiv)](https://arxiv.org/abs/2305.15560)]